KyryloKuzyk/PrimeTween/README.md

     Tween.PositionX(transform, endValue: 10f, duration: 1.5f);
     await Tween.LocalScale(transform, endValue: 2f, duration: 0.5f, startDelay: 1);
     await Tween.Rotation(transform, endValue: new Vector3(0f, 0f, 45f), duration: 1f);
-    // Alternative to 'await Task.Delay(1000)' that doesn't use 'System.Threading'.
+    // Non-allocating alternative to 'await Task.Delay(1000)' that doesn't use 'System.Threading'.
 Tweens and sequences can be awaited on all platforms, even on WebGL await Tween.Delay(1);
     Debug.Log("Sequence completed");
 }
 ```

-> While PrimeTween never allocates memory at runtime, the async/await feature in C# is allocating: awaiting an async method allocates a small amount of garbage comparable to starting a coroutine.
+> While PrimeTween never allocates memory at runtime, the async/await feature in C# is allocating: awaiting an async method allocates a small amount of garbage.
 Consider using [UniTask](https://github.com/Cysharp/UniTask) to address this language limitation.

 Inspector integration
 ---